vesoft-inc/nebula-importer/README.md

 Nebula Importer is compiled with golang higher than **>=1.13**, so make sure that golang is installed on your system.
 The installation and configuration tutorial is referenced [here](docs/golang-install.md).

-Use `git` to clone the repository to local, go to the `nebula-importer/cmd` directory and execute the importer.
+Use `git` to clone the repository to local, go to the `nebula-importer/` directory and `make build`.

 ``` bash
 $ git clone https://github.com/vesoft-inc/nebula-importer.git